 The method used to deduct expenses depends on whether you are self employed or are employed by someone else.
-Self employed individuals generally take their travel expenses as a deduction against self employment income while those who are employed by others take their unreimbursed employee expenses as an itemized deduction on Schedule A, subject to 2% of Adjusted Gross Income (AGI).
+Self employed individuals generally take their travel expenses as a deduction against self employment income, while those who are employed by others take their unreimbursed employee expenses as an itemized deduction on Schedule A, limited to amounts above 2% of your Adjusted Gross Income (AGI).